Watermelon is enjoyed by many people and animals and as a pet owner you may be wondering if your dog can eat it.

-Which part of a watermelon can my spaniel eat?
+Which part of a watermelon can my dog eat?

-There are two bits of the watermelon that you should not feed to your spaniel ( or any other dog).
+There are two bits of the watermelon that you should not feed to your dog

 The skin ( aka the rind) and the pips (aka the seeds) should never be fed to a dog.

 Both can cause a dog to choke if he does not chew them and they can also be difficult to digest.

 Always just feed the nice, juicy flesh of the fruit to your dog, it’s the nicest and best bit.

 Don’t feed the rind (skin) or seeds to dogs – only give them the flesh